 After the demo

-Remember to collect all your materials so there isn’t any litter left lying around, and get everyone’s contact information so you can send them pictures from the demo and let them know about future events—and then thank everyone for attending your demonstration!
-E-mail us photos from your protest for a free gift and a chance to be featured on PETA.org.
+Remember to collect all your materials so there isn’t any litter left lying around, and get everyone’s contact information so you can send them pictures from the demo and let them know about future events—and then thank everyone for attending your demonstration.
+Post your photos and videos on Instagram, and tag @petaxsos so we can share your activism and amplify your voice!
+If there are any vegan restaurants or food trucks nearby, ask if anyone wants to grab a bite to eat together to reward yourselves for speaking up for animals.

 How to Organize Your Own Protest